 The next three are located off Whitemore Tubs Road, which is a dirt road, and each of these can vary in access to 2WD cars during different times of the year.
 The general note is if the road looks worse then you feel comfortable with then do not drive on it.
 Hot Tub is right on the road, and it is a small tub that you can park right next to.
 It provides views of the Eastern Sierra range as well.

 - Fits two people max but one is best.

 Crab Cooker Hot Spring

 This is my personal favorite hot spring, as it has one of the best views of any of the springs in this area.
 It is accessed via a dirt road that I would not recommend without high clearance 4WD though.
 When you get to the dirt parking lot, you will walk down the short path and see the hot springs in the little canyon below.
 It is known as the Crab Cooker because of the heat of the water, which can be incredibly hot, so be warned.

 Shepard Hot Spring

 This is the last of the hot springs on this list.
-It is a man-made hot spring with a small soaking tub that can often be packed as it is small.
+It is a man-made hot spring with a small soaking tub that can often be packed since it is small.
 It has an excellent view to the east and a parking lot that lets you stop right next to the hot springs itself.
-It is not one of my favorites but a lot of people like it.
+It is not one of my favorites, but a lot of people like it.

 - Fits four people